 In contrast to the fixed format of a traditional religious service, the funeral ceremony we create together for your much-missed loved one can include or omit whatever you feel is appropriate.

 Natural or woodland burials are a wonderful way to pay tribute to someone you love.
 I would be pleased to use my experience of these ceremonies, with their more relaxed structure, to help you arrange a personal and less time-critical funeral.

-As your funeral celebrant I will create and deliver a bespoke and meaningful ceremony.
-I will work alongside you, with courtesy, care and compassion, as we create a unique ceremony which reflects your wishes and beliefs.
+As your funeral celebrant, I will help you to create a bespoke and meaningful ceremony.
+I will work alongside you, with courtesy, care and compassion, as, together, we create a unique funeral which reflects your wishes and beliefs.

-However much of the work you assign to me, you will always be in control of the process of creating a unique, personal and honest funeral.
+However much of the work you assign to me, you will always be in control of their unique, personal and honest funeral.

 A family-led funeral